-The Centre undertakes projects into issues relating to consultancy.
+The Centre undertakes research projects into issues relating to consulting.

 Research Project: Added Value of Consulting Firms

 CMCE is planning to undertake a project which is intended to provide insights into the Added Value that consulting firms provide to their clients and consultants.

 The project will aim to answer a number of questions including: